Recycling Used Goods

 One of the best ways to reduce the solid waste stream in communities is to encourage and actively support the re-use of serviceable goods: bicycles, books, dishes, lighting fixtures, cooking utensils, toys, games, tools, small appliances, furniture and household knickknacks.

-Some communities (e.g., Amherst, MA) have well-established "Take It or Leave It" programs where citizens can drop off goods at an area near the entrance to the town landfill.
-Other citizens can find useable items free for the taking.
+Some communities, like Amherst, MA, have well-established "Take It or Leave It" programs where citizens can, either drop off goods at a designated and monitored area at the town landfill or find useable items free for the taking.